AILab-CVC/SEED-X/README.md

 All models and inference code are released!

 ## News
-**2024-05-02** :hugs: We release the **training code** for instruction tuning from the pre-trained foundation model **SEED-X**. our codebase supports (a) large-scale multi-node training with deepspeed zero-2 and zero-3, (b) highly-efficient multiple training datapipes.
+**2024-05-02** :hugs: We release the **training code** for instruction tuning from the pre-trained foundation model **SEED-X**.
+Our codebase supports (a) large-scale multi-node training with deepspeed zero-2 and zero-3, (b) highly-efficient multiple training datapipes.
+To the best of our knowledge, our SEED series is the first open-source work on training MLLM that unifies multimodal comprehension and generation.

 **2024-04-27** :hugs: We release the [models](https://huggingface.co/AILab-CVC/SEED-X-17B/tree/main) including the pre-trained foundation model **SEED-X**, the general instruction-tuned model **SEED-X-I**, the editing model **SEED-X-Edit**, and our de-tokenier, which can generate realistic images from ViT features (w/o or w/ a condition image).